 Social media listening and monitoring, is a technique employed by both B2C and B2B organisations.
 Tools such as BrandWatch and Mention allow you to create and track triggers for brand mentions, keywords or hashtags (or a mixture of all) on different social media channels, online forums, blogs and news sites etc. Tracking this information will make you better informed of how your audience perceives your business or service.

 For B2B businesses, it can be a great resource to conduct market research on what their industry and customers are discussing, identifying perceptions, both positive and negative that can be used to inform a content marketing strategy.
 Although I must warn you, that you will need to spend a decent amount of time extracting these insights and the work will involve wading through spreadsheets!
 If you want to make full use of the latest machine-learning technology (and have the budget for it!)
 Synthesio and Infegy are worth checking out.

 Search engine marketing is an online advertising technique that allows marketers to bid on selected keywords and have their website listed in the search results, when one or more keyword is part of a search queries.
 The example below shows paid ads for a search for “Hong Kong apartments to rent”.

 For a B2B organization, search engine marketing (SEM), is best used for brand awareness and content reach amplification.

 Brand awareness is all about creating familiarity and a visual connection, triggering an association with a product, a service or even certain values.
-Display network campaigns are usually a good fit for this purpose, just avoid pop-ups at all cost!
+Display network campaigns are usually a good fit for this purpose.

 To help maximise your content’s exposure and online reach, you can launch a paid search campaign that targets keywords that are relevant to your content.
 Alternatively, you can opt for social media marketing, using promoted tweets on Twitter and on LinkedIn, that can help you target the right audience based on geography, industry and expertise.